elu-lab/FASTSPeech2/README.md

 # FASTSPeech2
- TTS(= Text-To-Speech) Model for researching.
-This Repository is mainly based on [ming024/FastSpeech2](https://github.com/ming024/FastSpeech2) and modified or added some codes for our team's dataset.
+ TTS(= Text-To-Speech) Model for studying and researching.
+This Repository is mainly based on [ming024/FastSpeech2](https://github.com/ming024/FastSpeech2) and modified or added some codes.
 We use [AI-HUB: Multi-Speaker-Speech](https://aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&aihubDataSe=realm&dataSetSn=542) dataset and [MLS(=Multilingual LibriSpeech)](https://www.openslr.org/94/) dataset for training.

 ## Dataset
 - [AI-HUB: Multi-Speaker-Speech](https://aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&aihubDataSe=realm&dataSetSn=542)